 What do you need?

-Startups are also in need of software developers to build their product.
+Startups are also in need of software developers to build their products.
 Building great products requires a high degree of skill that needs to be acquired over years of training and experience.

 For a non-technical founder, the challenge of finding great developers is a real headache.
 Founders are thrust into a world of unknowns – a world that becomes even harder when you can’t read code.
 It can be difficult to validate the quality of work that is produced when you find yourself in these circumstances.